 - Avoid foods containing hormones, such as chicken and other poultry that is not certified organic.

-- Take 1 teaspoon twice daily or 2 capsules daily with meals.
-A good formula will contain Taurine, St Mary’s Thistle and B vitamins to help assist the liver to break down excess hormones such as oestrogen.
+Take 1 teaspoon twice daily or 2 capsules daily with meals.
+A good formula will contain taurine, St Mary's Thistle and B vitamins to help assist the liver to break down excess hormones such as estrogen.

 Take 2 capsules twice daily with food – to help balance your hormones naturally.